Tajikistan at the 2018 Winter Paralympics

-Tajikistan sent competitors the 2018 Winter Paralympics in Pyeongchang, South Korea.
+Tajikistan sent competitors to the 2018 Winter Paralympics in Pyeongchang, South Korea.
 Two people will be competing in para-Nordic skiing in Tajikistan's first appearance at the Winter Paralympics.
 They trained in Germany and China before the start of the Games.
+Tajikistan was the only nation participating in the 2018 Winter Paralympics that did not send a delegation to the 2018 Winter Olympics.

 Team

 Two people will compete at the Winter Paralympics in South Korea.
 They are both competing in para-Nordic skiing.
-Georgia, North Korea and Tajikistan are the three countries making their first appearance Winter Paralympics.
+Georgia, North Korea and Tajikistan are the three countries making their first appearance at the Winter Paralympics.

 Russian doping scandal

 15 National Paralympic Committees and the International Wheelchair and Amputee Sports Federation signed a letter expressing support for the National Paralympic Committee of Russia in August 2017.
 The countries included Armenia, Belarus, Bulgaria, Vietnam, Kazakhstan, Kyrgyzstan, China, Laos, Moldova, Mongolia, Serbia, Tajikistan, Montenegro, and South Korea.
 They asked the IPC Governing Board to consider letting Russia compete at the 2018 Winter Paralympics.
 The letter was signed weeks before the IPC Governing Board met in Abu Dhabi.
 In September 2017, this decision was reviewed and upheld.
 The International Paralympic Committee (IPC) still had concerns about doping in Russian sport.
 All the conditions the IPC required of the Russians were not met.